mfornace/nupack-docs-dev/sources/definitions.md

 ### Equilibrium structure probability
-For complex $j$, the equilibrium structure probability of any secondary structure $s\in\Gamma(\phi_j)$ treating strands with the same sequence as indistinguishable is denoted
+For complex $j$, the equilibrium structure probability of any secondary structure $s\in\Gamma(\phi_j)$ treating strands of the same species as indistinguishable is denoted
 \begin{align}
 p(\phi_j,s)= e^{-\Delta G(\phi_j,s)/kT}/Q(\phi_j).
 \end{align}

 ### Boltzmann-sampled structures
-For complex $j$, a set of $J$ secondary structures Boltzmann-sampled from ensemble $\Gamma(\phi_j)$ treating strands with the same sequence as indistinguishable is denoted
+For complex $j$, a set of $J$ secondary structures Boltzmann-sampled from ensemble $\Gamma(\phi_j)$ treating strands of the same species as indistinguishable is denoted

 \begin{align}
 \Gamma_\mathrm{sample}(\phi,J) \in \Gamma(\phi)